Small Claims Mediation Program

 The Ada County Small Claims Mediation Program was implemented in 1997 in response to a substantial increase in the number of cases filed.
 The program uses mediators as communication facilitators in a confidential process between the plaintiff and defendant.
 The mediation is conducted on-site in a safe, neutral environment on the day the claim is scheduled for court, the goal of which is to promote a peaceful resolution prior to a formal hearing.
 During the mediation, the parties are encouraged to bargain or negotiate in good faith in an attempt to resolve the dispute.
 If the parties involved in the dispute cannot come to a mutually beneficial agreement, then the formal court hearing occurs.

 The jurisdiction of this court covers civil court cases in which plaintiffs are seeking a money judgment of up to $5,000.00 or personal property valued up to $5,000.00.
-The mediation agreement rate for cases in this program is approximately 65% with a 90% compliance rate (the agreement was fulfilled).

 What is Mediation?